SamwelOpiyo/elastic-cloud-kubernetes/usecases/quickstarts.md

 ## Quickstarts

-These use cases follow the [quickstart tutorials](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-quickstart.html).
+These use cases follow the [quickstart tutorials](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-quickstart.html) hosted by Elasticsearch.

 ### Use Case #1